facelessuser/backrefs/docs/src/markdown/index.md

     'test'
     ```

-4. Backrefs implements a sub set of the Format Specification Mini-Language that Regex doesn't, particularly fill and alignment.
-Only string features are available, no integer features.
+3. Backrefs implements a subset of the [Format Specification Mini-Language][format-spec] that allows for a few more additional features that Regex doesn't (`format_spec`).
+As regular expression replace is only dealing with strings (or byte strings), only string features are available with the `format_spec`.

     ```
     replacement_field ::=  "{" [field_name] ["!" conversion] [":" format_spec] "}"